programmer007007/RunasDate/README.md

 # RunasDate
-For people who can't compile this python script there is exe build in the release section , You can download it <a href="#">here</a>
+For people who can't compile this Python script, there is an executable build available in the release section.
+You can download it [here](https://github.com/programmer007007/RunasDate/releases/download/MK001/TimeSetter.exe).
 Stops time of the program can be used on extending trails using python , similar to RunasDate .
 Note :
 1) No dll injection happens here.